Walz Announces 2018 Congressional Art Competition Winners

 The following students were this year’s winners from the First Congressional District:

-The first place winner and a guest are invited to a reception at the Capitol Visitor Center in Washington, DC in late June.
-Hill’s acrylic painting, Blind Beauty, as well as all the other contestants’ work has been on display in the Young Adult Area of the Rochester Public Library.
-Soon, Hill’s work will join an 11 month exhibit in the Cannon tunnel that leads to the U.S. Capitol throughout the next year.
+The first place winner and a guest are invited to an awards ceremony in Washington, DC.
+Until recently, Erickson’s My Best Work and all the other contestants’ works were on display in the downtown Rochester Skyway located just east of the DoubleTree Hotel, also known as the “Art in the Sky” display.
+Soon, Erickson’s winning piece will join an 11 month exhibit in the Cannon Tunnel that leads to the U.S. Capitol throughout next year.

-The second and third place winners will be displayed in the Walz district offices.
+The second and third place winners’ artworks will be displayed in Walz’s Rochester and Mankato district offices.